KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* string
+- *Default:* This property is required unless `onlyDefaultDomain` is `true`, in which case it will be ignored.

 Specify a domain name to use for the website.

-This property is required unless `onlyDefaultDomain` is `true`, in which case it will be ignored.

 ---